Wednesday 16 November 2016

 Seychelles Blue Pigeon

 The walk was now almost over but Robbie pointed overhead and there high in the sky were massing frigatebirds, arriving from their ocean wanderings and preparing to go to their roost in some tall trees near to our chalet.
 Robbie said they would be up there for a couple of hours yet and slowly the numbers built up until there were around 300-400 birds milling around.
 Scanning with my bins I distinguished both Lesser and Greater Frigatebirds, the latter more numerous and the circling flock was also being joined by a number of Red footed Boobies which would later join the frigatebirds in the roosting trees.
 The flight of the frigatebirds is effortless and the flock circled endlessly with hardly a wing beat, riding the wind and moving as one from one end of the island to the other.
-I read somewhere that Greater Frigatebirds can stay airborne for weeks and sleep on the wing just like Swifts and I can well believe it, having observed their flight skills and mastery of the air.
+I read somewhere that Greater Frigatebirds can stay airborne for weeks and sleep on the wing just like Swifts and I can well believe it, having observed their flying skills and mastery of the air.

 We made our way back to the chalets and as we did I got talking to a British couple who told me how they had been sitting quietly by the beach and had seen a turtle come out of the sea right beside them and make its way up the beach to lay her eggs, after they had spent all last night unsuccessfully looking for one.
 I was deeply envious as this more than anything is what I wished to encounter but was learning that it was truly a matter of luck if you got to see such a thing and quite a number of people who visit the island are disappointed and fail to see any turtles.